andre-meier/broccoli-wiredependencies/README.md

 Defines, whether or not you want `broccoli-wiredependencies` to wire up your bower-packages.
 Internally using [wiredep](https://github.com/taptapship/wiredep) to resolve your bower packages and their dependencies.

-####cssIgnoreFiles
+####ignoreBowerStylesheets
-Type: *{Array}*
+Type: *{Boolean}*

-A list of css-files that should not be collected and injected to your `src`-file.
-Example: When using sass and the bootstrap bower package, you may not want `bootstrap.css` to be collected and included, since you'll import the sass in your `application.scss`.
+Default: *true*

+Defines, whether or not you want to wire up your sass or css from your bower dependencies.
+You may want to turn this on if you're using sass in include all your dependencies by hand.

 ####paths